William Contreras Player Props: Brewers vs. Nationals

-On Monday, William Contreras (.293 batting average in his past 10 games, with four doubles, a home run, two walks and eight RBI) and the Milwaukee Brewers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+William Contreras -- with a slugging percentage of .512 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Washington Nationals, with Josiah Gray on the mound, on August 1 at 7:05 PM ET.

-He racked up two hits (going 2-for-5 with a double and two RBI) in his last appearance against the Braves.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Nationals.

 William Contreras Game Info & Props vs. the Nationals